Thermalization without detailed balance: population oscillations in the absence of coherences

 the thermalization dynamics has to be through decaying oscillations.
 This inequality was derived using the high energy expansion of the rate processes at the high-temperature limit (see Sec.
 S.5 on the Supplemental Material).
-For lower temperatures, the Boltzman factors in the rates can not be neglected, complicating the derivation of a compact energetic condition as Eq. \eqref{eq:bound}.
+For lower temperatures, Boltzmann factors in the rates can not be neglected, complicating the derivation of a compact energetic condition as Eq. \eqref{eq:bound}.

-In summary, the VDB produces alternative paths for thermalization that result in two phenomena: i) the existence of LEPs at equilibrium conditions (i.e., without driving and in the presence of a single thermal bath).
+In summary, the VDB produces alternative thermalization paths that result in two phenomena: i) the existence of LEPs at equilibrium conditions (i.e., without driving and in the presence of a single thermal bath).
 These novel LEPs produce a sharp transition in the thermalization dynamics, triggering oscillations.
-These LEPs could be used to expand the EPs' advantages for sensing \cite{wiersig2014enhancing,wiersig2020review} to thermal equilibrium settings, allowing the creation of more precise measurement protocols of equilibrium variables such as temperature; ii) Unique energy level population \emph{oscillations without quantum coherence} that instead of being damped they are fueled by high-temperature thermal noise.
-The frequency of these oscillations, $\omega$, is determined by the VDB natural energy scale, $\mathcal{E}_{VDB}$.
-At high temperatures, $\omega \propto \sqrt{\mathcal{E}_{VDB}/(k_BT)}$.
-Moreover, the relative value of $\mathcal{E}_{VDB}$ to other energy scales set conditions for oscillations.
+These LEPs could be used to expand the EPs' advantages for sensing \cite{wiersig2014enhancing,wiersig2020review} to thermal equilibrium settings, allowing the creation of more precise measurement protocols of equilibrium variables such as temperature.
+This will require to overcome the impact of noise \cite{lau_fundamental_2018,loughlin2024exceptional}; ii) Unique energy level population \emph{oscillations without quantum coherence} that instead of being damped they are fueled by high-temperature thermal noise.
+At high temperatures, the frequency of these oscillations, $\omega$, is determined by the VDB natural energy scale, $\mathcal{E}_{VDB}$: $\omega \propto \sqrt{\mathcal{E}_{VDB}/(k_BT)}$.
+Moreover, the relative value of $\mathcal{E}_{VDB}$ to other energy scales sets conditions for oscillations.

+\textbf{Supporting information} The supporting information add details on: 1) the General solution to the Pauli master equation; 2) Eigen-decomposition of the transition rate matrix and condition for oscillations; 3) Derivation of rates of transitions and the T matrix elements; 4) Decomposition of the rates of transition; 5) Sufficient condition for oscillations at the high-temperature limit; 6) Proof for no oscillations in the low-temperature limit; 7) N - level system toy model.

-\textit{Acknowledgement} We thank Milan \v{S}indelka, Ohad Cremerman, Thales Pinto Silva and Natan Granit for useful discussions.
+\textbf{Acknowledgement} We thank Milan \v{S}indelka, Ohad Cremerman, Thales Pinto Silva, Uri Peskin, Karol Życzkowski, Sergiy Denysov, Dariusz Chruscinski and Natan Granit for valuable discussions.
 D.G.K. is supported by the ISRAEL SCIENCE FOUNDATION (grant No. 2247/22) and by the Council for Higher Education Support Program for Hiring Outstanding Faculty Members in Quantum Science and Technology in Research Universities.